pkimpel/retro-205/software/Tools/README.txt

     not zero-suppressed) so it could be more easily compared with the transcription of scans of MEASY-generated listings.

+Shell-Disassembler.wsf
+    Extracts object code from a text file containing one decimal word per line, does a primitive disassembly of the object code word, and formats the fomats the word for input to the Shell Assembler.
+The address of each word is placed in columns 4-7 of the card image, which are ignored by the assembler.

+Shell-Object-Deck-to-Format-6.wsf.
+    Converts a punched-card object deck produced by the Shell Assembler to a standard 205 Cardatron format-6 loadable object deck.

 Shell-LoadTapeBuilder.wsf
     Extracts object code from the Shell Assembler output tapes created by assembling the transcribed source code of the assembler itself.